Vegas Eternal: Team identity

 On 8 November 2018, the Eternal brand was officially unveiled.
 The team name alludes to the eternal flame that has burned under the Arc de Triomphe in Paris since 1921.
 The logo depicts an infinity symbol inscribed within the Gallic rooster, France's national symbol.
-The team's colors are blue, burgundy, white, and gold, with the former three colors reflecting that of the French flag.
+The team's colors were blue, burgundy, white, and gold, with the former three colors reflecting that of the French flag.
 On 1 June 2022, it was announced that the team would be relocating to Las Vegas after the 2022 season.